wild-boomerang/ExchangeRatesApi/README.md

 # Exchange Rates API

+This project is an API that retrieves and displays exchange rates from the [API](https://www.nbrb.by/apihelp/exrates) of the National Bank of the Republic of Belarus.

 The project is written with [FastAPI](https://fastapi.tiangolo.com/) and [SQLAlchemy](https://www.sqlalchemy.org/) in a fully asynchronous manner.
 [AIOHTTP](https://docs.aiohttp.org/en/stable/) is used for requests.